Xilinx/AlveoLink/network/udp/sw/README.md

+# Introduction

-# This folder contains software code to build netConfig.exe and arpDisc.exe. netConfig.exe is used to configure UDP-based network system. arpDisc.exe is used to run ARP discovery on each of the Alveo card.
+This folder contains software code to build netConfig.exe and arpDisc.exe. netConfig.exe is used to configure UDP-based network system. arpDisc.exe is used to run ARP discovery on each of the Alveo card.

 # Build steps